-Nazca is a small town near the south coast of Peru, at the mouth of the river of the same name.
-Nazca became famous for the nearby lines and floor drawings, the so-called Nazca Lines.
+Nasca is a small town near the south coast of Peru, at the mouth of the river of the same name.
+Nasca became famous for the nearby lines and floor drawings, the so-called Nasca Lines.
 These are huge pictures (geoglyphs) that still give up puzzles 2500 years after their creation.
 So they are only really recognizable from the plane, but emerged in a time when there were no aircraft.

 Some of the paintings can be admired directly on the roadside from a metal lookout tower.
-This tower stands in the middle of the dry desert landscape on the Panamericana Súr and it really costs only a small sum of 2 soles for the ascent.
+This tower stands in the middle of the dry desert landscape on the Panamerican South highway and it really costs only a small sum of 2 soles for the ascent.

-Directly on the outskirts of Nazca is the small museum Maria Reiche, a German compatriot, who has made the measurement and recording of geoglyphs merited.
+Directly on the outskirts of Nasca is the small museum Maria Reiche, a german compatriot, who has made the measurement and recording of geoglyphs merited.
 She has painstakingly measured everything with tape measure and held in the cards.
-For her highly admirable work, she also received the Federal Cross of Merit in addition to numerous Peruvian awards.
+For her highly admirable work, she also received the Federal Cross of Merit in addition to numerous peruvian awards.
 The locals already worship her almost like a saint.
 In the museum itself is also their tomb.

-We can organize flights where we can then admire the lines from above in small groups of two or four on-site overflights over the Nazca Lines.
+We can organize flights where we can then admire the lines from above in small groups of two or four on-site overflights over the Nasca lines.